AnooshaaAli/CustomLanguageCompiler/README.md

 ```

 ## File Extension
-- PineApple files should use the `.pine` extension.
+- Ohio files should use the `.ohio` extension.

 ## End of File (EOF)
 - The program ends automatically at the last line unless explicitly stated.